mikko-m05/mySQL-Project/README.md

 - Insights about affected industries and locations.
 - Trends in layoffs over time.
 - Analyzed companies with the highest and lowest layoffs.
-- Insights on company stages that most affect by layoffs.
+- Insights on company stages that most affected by layoffs.

 ## Tools Used
 - MySQL for data analysis.